jscraftcamp/jscc19-sessions/webassembly.eu/README.md

 * autodesk: [autocad viewer](https://www.autodesk.com/products/autocad-web-app/overview) on the web built with webassembly [](www
 * google earth (beta)
 * sass: [not yet](https://github.com/sass/node-sass/issues/2011)
+* could be used for codecs as well that you don't have to wait for browser implementations

 ## Languages that compile to WebAssembly

 * everything clang/llvm
 * [AssemblyScript](https://docs.assemblyscript.org/)

 ## Q and A